ChaduCheng/ensemble-learning-benchmark/README.md

 # ensemble-learning-benchmark
 The purpose of our project is to design a new ensemble learning models with some better metric value, like accuracy, robustness, etc.
-This repository will present some interesting papers bout the current work of ensemble learning and other related informations.
-Also, we will put some good results about ensemble learning and other things to this repository.
-This repository will keep to be updated.
+This repository will present some interesting papers bout the current work of ensemble learning and other related information.
+Also, we will put some good results on ensemble learning and other things to this repository.
+This repository will keep being updated.

 ## Drawbacks on exisiing adversarial and certified training techniques with single DNN:
 * [loss of invariance](https://arxiv.org/pdf/2002.04599.pdf)